Survivor (Eric Burdon album)

-Survivor is a solo album by Eric Burdon released in 1977.
+Survivor is an album by the English musician Eric Burdon, released in 1978.

+Chas Chandler, Burdon's former bandmate in the Animals, produced the album.
+The album included a full sized booklet of ink drawings by Burdon illustrating some aspect of each song, accompanied by the song's lyrics.

-It was recorded at the Advision Studios in London, England.
+It was recorded at Advision Studios, in London, England.
 Burdon reunited with Zoot Money to write songs for this album.
-Also his old friend Alexis Korner helped recording.
+His old friend Alexis Korner helped recording.

 Track listing

 All songs written and composed by Eric Burdon and Zoot Money, except where noted.